 - Assemble!
 Portion lemon cream into mini tart shells and garnish with fresh berries and drizzle with white chocolate.

-Can I Use Store-Bought Lemon Curd Instead of Homemade?
+Can I Use Store Bought Lemon Curd Instead of Homemade?

 It will save time, especially in a pinch.

-As mentioned above, it is important to allow the lemon curd to COOL COMPLETELY before adding to cool whipped cream!
+- As mentioned above, it is important to allow the lemon curd to cool completely before adding to cool whipped cream!

-Use whatever berries are fresh or whatever you have on hand!
+- Use whatever berries are fresh or whatever you have on hand!
 Strawberries or pitted cherries are also lovely additions.

-Try shaved white chocolate over top instead of melted white chocolate…both options are delicious!
+- Try shaved white chocolate over top instead of melted white chocolate; both options are delicious!

-If you have any leftover lemon cream, just enjoy as is without the tarts, with your favourite slice of pie or even with ice cream!
-There’s no going wrong, if you ask me!S
+- If you have any leftover lemon cream, just enjoy as is without the tarts, with your favourite slice of pie or even with ice cream!
+There’s no going wrong, if you ask me!

-Other Easy Summer Desserts You May Enjoy!
+More Easy Summer Desserts

 Hope you love these mini lemon tarts as much as we do!